Moon and Earth

 Focused where the autonomy gap is largest.

-Our first development priority is onboard task planning, replanning, and fault detection: the sub-functions where mission demand is rising faster than available technology maturity.
+First development priority: onboard task planning, replanning, and fault detection — where mission demand is rising faster than technology maturity.

 Now · 2026–2028